 3) Branding Opportunities

-Once you have your logo and your slogan, it’s time to start looking for branding opportunities.
+Once you have your logo and slogan, it’s time to look for branding opportunities.
 Having some swag made up with your logo and tagline is an excellent place to start.
 Koozies are cheap and practical, so think about getting a couple hundred of them made up with your company logo and colors.

 Of course, your service vehicles should all have your logo emblazoned on them, as should your company apparel.
 Your business cards should also have your logo and company colors on them.
 Then there is cyberspace.